clowdhaus/eksup/templates/data-plane/eks-managed-node-group.md

-#### EKS Managed Node Group
+### EKS Managed Node Group

 - ℹ️ [Updating a managed node group](https://docs.aws.amazon.com/eks/latest/userguide/update-managed-node-group.html)
 - ℹ️ [Managed node group update behavior](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-update-behavior.html)

-##### Before Upgrading

 - It is recommended to configure the [node group update config](https://docs.aws.amazon.com/eks/latest/APIReference/API_NodegroupUpdateConfig.html) to support updating multiple nodes in parallel during an upgrade.
 The update config has a max quota of 100 nodes that can be updated in parallel at once.
-A recommended starting point for the configuration is to use a value of 30% as the max unavailable percentage and adjust as necessary.
+It is recommended to start with an update configuration of 30% max unavailable percentage and adjust as necessary.
+Increasing this percentage will reduce the time to upgrade (until the max quota of 100 nodes is reached) but also increase the amount of churn within then node group and therefore increasing the potential for disruption to services running on the nodes.
+Conversely, reducing the percentage will increase the time to upgrade but also reduce the amount of churn within the node group and therefore reduce the potential for disruption to services running on the nodes.
+Users should test the impact of the update configuration on their workloads and adjust as necessary to balance between time to upgrade and potential risk for service disruption.

 - The default update strategy is a rolling update.
 This option respects the pod disruption budgets for your cluster.
-Updates fail if there's a pod disruption budget issue that causes Amazon EKS to be unable to gracefully drain the pods that are running on this node group, or if pods do not safely evict from the nodes within a 15 minute window after the node has been marked as cordoned and set to drain.
-You can specify a force update.
+Updates fail if there's a pod disruption budget issue that prevents Amazon EKS from gracefully draining the pods that are running on the node group, or if pods do not safely evict from the nodes within a 15 minute window after the node has been marked as cordoned and set to drain.
+To circumvent this, you can specify a force update.
 This option does not respect pod disruption budgets.
 Updates occur regardless of pod disruption budget issues by forcing node restarts to occur.

-##### Upgrade
+#### Upgrade

-To upgrade an EKS managed node group:

 {{#if is_custom_ami }}
 1. Update the launch template, specifying the ID of an AMI that matches the control plane's Kubernetes version: